Complete "Earth Rocks"

 A Connecticut Geology Program for Boy Scouts at Dinosaur State Park

 Webelos Workshops are scheduled on specific Saturdays each Spring and Fall.
-There will be workshops on Saturday, December 3, and Saturday, December 10, during Fall 2016.
-Make your reservation by completing and submitting the Registration form and Roster form.
+There are no workshops scheduled at this time.
+Contact the Park Office for future dates.
+When making your reservation, complete and submit the Registration form and Roster form.

 Check In: 8:30 a.m.